What is KeyShot?

 With KeyShotVR, users can create high-quality, touch-enabled, 3D rendered content capable of being displayed in any web browser supporting HTML5.
 The content can be viewed using mouse or finger on touch-enabled devices and does not require a browser plugin to work.
 Furthermore, KeyShot is not WebGL based and is therefore able to deliver the highest quality of images possible across the widest range of devices.
 Examples can be found here.

 Can I embed a KeyShotVR in a *.pdf file?
+A PowerPoint?

-What is network rendering?
+What is Network Rendering?

 Network rendering gives you the ability to take advantage of multiple systems on your network, for rendering images, animations, and KeyShotVR’s.
 More information can be found here.